ComPair/Geometry/README.md

 use: >>geomega -g MyDetectorSetup.geo.setup

-The current geometry model to use are located in the TowerModel folder for ComPair and the AMEGO_4x4TowerModel folder for AMEGO
+The current geometry model to use are located in the AMEGO_4x4TowerModel folder

 #File Structure